Angus MacNeil says SNP 'clueless' about independence plan

 "The SNP members must have a say at conference on the policy direction, which is hasn't until now."

-Mr MacNeil accused the party leadership of playing "tricks" on members over the past six years and of "kicking the can down the road" on independence.
+Mr MacNeil, a frequent critic of the SNP's independence strategy, accused the party leadership of playing "tricks" on members over the past six years and of "kicking the can down the road".

 Citing concerns about Scotland's falling population, which he said would hit constituencies such as his particularly hard, the MP warned the "cost" of being in the UK meant Scotland had been left behind by its independent neighbours such as Ireland, Iceland, the Faroe Islands, Norway and Denmark.